ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

      recipient = "World"
    /

-* Compare two config files with the same contents:
+* To compare two config files with the same contents:

   .. code-block:: text